LocationRue Jean Rebour, 60000 Beauvais, France

 Structural and Technical EngineerGEC Ingénierie

-From the architect.
+Text description provided by the architects.
 Located at the center of the Saint-Jean district, on the high plains of Beauvais, the "House for Solidarity" is located on the former Agel military base.
 Erected after the 1870 war, this 12 hectares former military site has been a wasteland since 1993, pending an ambitious urban project.
 The renewal of the district, that is now well underway, aims at creating urban continuity, opening up the area to the city, reducing social problems with new equipments, a wider range of dwellings and local services.

 Between new buildings and existing housing, the House for solidarity participates, by its presence and its elegant silhouette, in the pacification of the area.
 It also gives a finality to street where it meets the park.
 Neither monumental, nor impressive, the project distinguishes itself from nearby housing by the subtle movement of its facades, its single building materials and its planted roof.
 The project unfolds horizontally without rising.
 It is dressed in bricks, a material historically present in Beauvais and more widely in the North of France.